Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

 \paragraph{Unifying two streams of methods.} Our approach inherits only the advantages from the \pb and the \pf methods.
 We use the proposals, the core concept of the \pb methods, to encourage positive proposals to have higher similarities and suppress the negative proposals to have lower similarities with ground truth.
-However, since \pb methods view video grounding as a classification problem, their performances are largely limited by hand-crafted components, such as predefined anchors and windows.
+However, since \pb methods view NLVG as a classification problem, their performances are largely limited by hand-crafted components, such as predefined anchors and windows.
 Our approach differs from the \pb methods in that it incorporates the flexibility of \pf methods.
 We make every proposal learnable, allowing them to be fine-tuned within the training pipeline and dynamically transformed into more reliable proposals without the need for heuristics.

-In order to put two complementary properties into a single model, we employ two losses: set guidance loss and span localization loss.
-The combination of all training schemes condenses into a new video grounding paradigm named explore-and-match.
-As shown in~\cref{fig:explore_and_match}, the set guidance loss and the span localization loss tend to show different patterns in training curves, where the former generates a cliff-like loss curve and the latter degrades smoothly.
-At the beginning of the training~(Phase I:~\cref{fig:a_spans}), predicted timespans are almost a random initialization without order.
-Before the sharp drop of a set guidance loss~(Phase II:~\cref{fig:b_spans}), a set of timespans aligns with a set of ground truths in a target-agnostic manner.
+The combination of training ingredients condenses into a novel learning paradigm named \enm.
+As shown in~\figref{fig:explore_and_match}, the \sgl and the \tll tend to show different patterns in training curves, where the former generates a cliff-like loss curve and the latter degrades smoothly.
+At the beginning of the training~(Phase I:~\figref{fig:a_segments}), predicted time segments are almost a random initialization without order.
+Before the sharp drop of a set guidance loss~(Phase II:~\figref{fig:b_segments}), a set of time segments aligns with a set of ground truths in a target-agnostic manner.
 Interestingly, as the set guidance loss decreases, the $\ell_1$ loss and gIoU loss rebound slightly to reorganize predictions to be target-specific.
-When all losses converge~(Phase III:~\cref{fig:c_spans}), timespans become accurate to match the target query.
+When all losses converge~(Phase III:~\figref{fig:c_segments}), time segments become accurate to match the target query.
 We empirically found that our method leads proposals to explore the search space, and then try to accurately match the target.
 We note that the whole process is carried out in a systematic and holistic manner.